MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 description: "Learn how to configure and use Cloud Site List Management for IE mode using the Microsoft 365 Admin Center."
 ---

-# Cloud Site List Management for IE mode
+# Cloud Site List Management for Internet Explorer (IE) mode

 This article explains how to configure and use Cloud Site List Management for Internet Explorer (IE) mode through the Microsoft 365 Admin Center.